What is the cost of Outdoor School program?

 For the protection and security of all students, parent visitation during the camp session is strictly prohibited.
 All adults present in camp will have received the required security clearance from the Texas Department of Public Safety prior to the Outdoor School session.

 What kind of food is served?
 What about special dietary needs?
 Food is served cafeteria style.
 There is a hot food line at every meal that includes a vegetarian choice.
-A full salad bar is also available at lunch and supper.
-A bagel bar is available in the morning.
+A full salad bar is available at lunch and supper.
+A bagel bar along with a variety dry cereals is available in the morning.
 There are no peanut products served at camp.
 The peanut butter offered is soy nut butter and contains no peanut oil.
-If your child has other special dietary needs please contact your campus camp director.
-See Camp Menu Cycle 1 - Cycle 2 - Carb Counts
+If your child has other special dietary needs please view attached document and contact your campus nurse or camp director.
+See Camp Menu Cycle 1 - Cycle 2 - Carb Counts - Special Dietary Needs

 What if my child takes prescription medication?